Code-Institute-Submissions/P4-Sports-Expert/README.md

 #### **Colour Scheme**

  - The main colour scheme chosen for the site was simple.
 4 shades of primary colours ranging from black contrasting down to gray, a lighter shade of gray and then white.
-I felt this kept the site looking professional and made backgroound colours non conflicting and not too distracting.
+I felt this kept the site looking professional and made background colours non conflicting and not too distracting.

 ![Coolers](docs/readme-images/coolers.png)